Courses & Units

 Introduction

 The unit KYA102 Physics 1B is the second semester unit designed for students who intend to proceed with further studies in Physics in later years, or who will be proceeding to other courses for which a strong Physics background is required.
-It provides broad coverage of the fundamentals of solid body and fluid mechanics, atomic and nuclear physics, light and optics, and oscillations and waves.
+It provides broad coverage of the fundamentals of electromagnetism, atomic and nuclear physics, light and optics, and waves.
 Students who do not have a passing grade in the first semester KYA101 unit can continue with KYA102; however, both KYA101 and 102 are prerequisites for the second year physics units.

 Summary